 an improvisational process to help with further character development

 a public facing presentation to see how the work sits with a larger audience

 We work closely with the incoming writer to determine the right fit for casting, the best approach for worksessions, and the most beneficial group of artist-advisors to aid in the feedback process.

-In addition to our private worksessions, we also host a monthly salon where writers can present 5-10 minute excerpts of a work-in-progress to an audience and receive feedback through our PIC curated process from our panel of artists as well the audience.
+In addition to our private worksessions, we also host a quarterly salon where writers can present 5-10 minute excerpts of a work-in-progress to an audience and receive feedback through our PIC curated process from our panel of artists as well the audience.
 We ask that writers attempt to gather their own cast for these presentations, but if assistance with casting is needed we may be able to help with advance notice.
 Click the button below to submit a selection for a future salon.

 We leave space at the end of each PIC Salon for open mic presentations.
 Similar to the salon presentations, these will be performed for an audience.
 However, no feedback will be given and you do not need to submit in advance.
 Anyone attending the salon is welcome to present a 5 minute work in progress as part of the Open MIC.